Deltares/hydromt/docs/user_guide/data.rst

 Data input
 ==========

-HydroMT makes using various types of data sources such as vector data, raster (timeseries) data, point location timeseries and tabulated data.
-All but the tabulate data can be accesed through the so-called data-catalog which is build from **.yml** files.
+HydroMT makes use of various types of data sources such as vector data, raster (timeseries) data, point location timeseries and tabulated data.
+All but the tabulate data can be accessed through the so-called data-catalog which is build from **.yml** files.
 The yml file contains the path, reading and pre-processing arguments as well as meta data for each dataset.
-The goal of this data catalog is simple and standardized access to (slices of) many datasets parsed in convienent Python data objects.
+The goal of this data catalog is to provide simple and standardized access to (slices of) many datasets parsed in convienent Python data objects.
 Pre-processing steps to unify the datasets include renaming of variables, unit conversion and setting/adding nodata values.